- ACRONYMS AND DEFINITIONS

 - Drug abuse

-- Sympathomimetic amines are chemically related to amphetamines, and therefore, they have the potential for abuse in susceptible patients.
-That being said, the abusive properties of stimulants like cocaine and methamphetamine are related to their effects on dopamine release.
-Sympathomimetic amines have minimal dopamine effects, and studies evaluating their long-term use have not identified psychological or physical dependence.
+- Sympathomimetic amines are chemically related to amphetamines, raising the possibility they may be abused by susceptible patients.
+However, the abusive properties of stimulants like cocaine and methamphetamine are related to their dopamine-releasing properties.
+Sympathomimetic amines have minimal dopaminergic effects, and studies evaluating their long-term use have not identified psychological or physical dependence.
 [16,17]

 - Abrupt discontinuation

-- Abruptly stopping sympathomimetic amines after prolonged use may lead to extreme fatigue and depression.
-Drug tapering may be necessary in some patients.
+- Abruptly stopping sympathomimetic amines after prolonged use may lead to extreme fatigue and depression, which may require drug tapering in some patients.
 In a study of long-term phentermine users (up to 21 years), abrupt discontinuation did not cause amphetamine-like withdrawal symptoms.
 [PMID 23736363]

 - NOTE: The drug interactions presented here are NOT all-inclusive.
 Other interactions may exist.
 Drug interaction checkers provide the most efficient and practical way to check for interactions among multiple medications.
 A free interaction checker is available from Drugs.com (see Drugs.com interactions checker).